 Don’t panic if the circle passes you

 When the dreaded battle royale circle of doom starts encroaching on your position, don’t panic.
-Yes, it moves quite quickly and damages you like it does in other battle royale games, but the damage in Call of Duty: Mobile is actually quite slow.
+It will advance on you quickly and attack just like during other battle royale gameplay, the damage caused in Call of Duty: Mobile happens pretty slowly.

-You can take the time you need to outrun the circle or even look for a vehicle first.
+As they advance, you have time to run or try to find a getaway vehicle.
 As long as you have a healing item ready to go once you have reached the safe area, you’ll be completely fine.
-When you’re in the late stages of a match, you might even want to intentionally stay outside the safe area to confuse or ambush the remaining enemies.
+When you’re in the late stages of a match, you might even want to intentionally stay outside the secure space to confuse or ambush the remaining enemies.